openstack/governance/reference/pti/python.rst

 Projects should avoid removing Python versions that have not reached `End Of Life <https://devguide.python.org/versions/>`_ without a solid reason.
-It is recommended to keep compatability with older Python versions as long as possible.
+It is recommended to keep compatibility with older Python versions as long as possible.
 While CI coverage of Python versions that are not mentioned in PTI can be reduced, such reduction is not mandatory.

-Projects that are translated should also support:
+Projects that are translated should also support generating and updating their *Portable Object Template (``.pot``)* files using the following commands:

-- ``tox -e venv python setup.py extract_messages``
+- ``pybabel extract``
-- ``tox -e venv python setup.py update_catalog``
+- ``pybabel update``

 Some basic prerequisites for test running (system packages, database configuration, custom filesystem types) are acceptable as long as they are